dssoc/dssoc.github.io/course.md

 ***Lecture Videos***

 If you miss something from a lecture, I have recorded many of them in high quality 4k video and posted them on our website to help you review before labs and/or drafting your final paper.
+You will note that these are required viewing instead of in person classes during two weeks of the semester.
 <br/>

 ### FORMAL REQUIREMENTS